andrew222651/semkon/README.md

 Requires OpenAI API key.
 Costs can be unpredictable so to be fully safe, use a project API key with a project budget limit.

+You can choose which OpenAI model to use.
+As of Feb 2025, only o1 is useful in
+@andrew222651's tests on real code, and no non-OpenAI models are useful.

 Run: `semkon --help`

 Install for development: `pip install -e ".[dev]"`